sayedhfatimi/the-contemplative-path-posts/2025-09-10-land-on-the-ledger-real-world-assets-as-nfts/post.md

 ### 1) Onboarding & Minting

-The competent land registry (or a delegated trust framework) verifies the parcel’s legal data and *mints* an NFT to an official custody wallet.
-This origin event anchors legitimacy: the token’s contract address and token ID become the canonical reference for the title.
+The competent land registry (or a delegated trust framework) verifies the parcel's legal data and *mints* an NFT to an official custody wallet.
+This origin event anchors legitimacy: the token's contract address and token ID become the canonical reference for the title.

 All sensitive documents (title plan, charges, covenants) are stored off-chain but content-addressed (e.g., IPFS/Arweave) with **hashes on-chain** to prove integrity without leaking private data.